treasure-data/td-ios-sdk/README.md

     [[TreasureData sharedInstance] disableAppLifecycleEvents]  // Opt-out of TD generated events
 ```

 These settings are saved persistently across app launches.
-And for sure, users could opt back in through `enableCustomEvents` or `enableAppLifecycleEvents`.
+And for sure, users could opt back in through `enableCustomEvent` or `enableAppLifecycleEvent`.
 We also provide `resetUniqId` to reset identification the device on subsequent events.

 ## Troubleshooting